Experimental Assessment of Human Blockage at sub-THz and mmWave Frequency Bands: Introduction

-In this work, a study on human blockage of the LoS is performed {over a wide frequency range} from 75\:GHz to 215\:GHz including both mmWave and sub-THz {bands}.
-After a thorough analysis in terms of frequency, distance between the antennas, blocker orientation, and human {body dimensions}, the blockage gain parameter is proposed to {quantify} the impact on the LoS signal, {This parameter is defined as the maximum decrease on the signal power due to a blockage event}.
-Then, {the blockage gain} is modeled applying a modified version of classical path loss models as {a} function of frequency and distance{, offering an alternative} to the {geometry-based approaches}.
+In this work, a study on human blockage of the LoS is performed over a wide frequency range from 75\:GHz to 215\:GHz including both mmWave and sub-THz bands.
+After a thorough analysis in terms of frequency, distance between the antennas, blocker orientation, and human body dimensions, the blockage gain parameter is proposed to quantify the impact on the LoS signal\blue{.} This parameter is defined as the maximum decrease \blue{in} the signal power due to a blockage event.
+Then, the blockage gain is modeled applying a modified version of classical path loss models as {a} function of frequency and distance, offering an alternative to the geometry-based approaches.
 Accurate results are obtained, with reduced standard deviation and high channel predictability.
-Finally, our proposal{s are} compared with the geometrical models {defined by the} 3rd Generation Partnership Project~(3GPP) known as 3GPP-A and 3GPP-B~\cite{3GPP2022}, {that have} higher complexity and {yield} less accurate {predictions}. {Quantifying} blockage effects in the sub-THz and THz bands is {essential for} the development of personal area network{s}~(PAN{s}) and body area network{s}~(BAN{s}) systems in future cellular generations. {The blockage gain parameter is conceived as a figure of merit to easily evaluate a link-budget considering human blockage effects as an additional contribution to the path loss and other attenuation sources.}
+Finally, our proposals are compared with the geometrical models defined by the 3rd Generation Partnership Project~(3GPP) known as 3GPP-A and 3GPP-B~\cite{3GPP2022}, that have higher complexity and yield less accurate predictions.
+Quantifying blockage effects in the sub-THz and THz bands is essential for the development of personal area networks~(PANs) and body area networks~(BANs) systems in future cellular generations.
+The blockage gain parameter is conceived as a figure of merit to easily evaluate a link-budget considering human blockage effects as an additional contribution to the path loss and other attenuation sources.

-The {remainder} of the article is organized as follows.
-Section~II {describes} the measurements acquisition process and {the subsequent} post-processing.
-Section III analyzes the influence of the frequency, distance between the antennas, blocker orientation and human {body dimensions}.
-Then, it presents the {blockage gain models} and their fit with the experimental results {followed by} a comparison with other models from the literature.
-Finally, Section~IV {provides} the conclusions of this work.
+The remainder of the article is organized as follows.
+Section~II describes the measurements acquisition process and the subsequent post-processing.
+Section III analyzes the influence of the frequency, distance between the antennas, blocker orientation and human body dimensions.
+Then, it presents the blockage gain models and their fit with the experimental results followed by a comparison with other models from the literature.
+Finally, Section~IV provides the conclusions of this work.